 - short and long sleeved shirts for layering – my favorite are thin Merino wool 1/4 zip

-- comfortable shoes for walking in the cities, a nice flat or boot with cushioning support
+- comfortable shoes for walking in the cities, a nice flat or leather boots with cushioning support

 Try to keep your clothing monotone so it will mix and match well; add a few accessories or easy-to-wear items like t-shirts for color.

 Tip: I usually bring 4-5 outfits and have laundry done every 3rd or 4th day.
 Your B&B host or hotel concierge can direct you to a launderette where, for a nominal fee, your clothes will be washed, dried and folded- and you won't miss any sight-seeing time!